-5 Sections 21-22 of the NZEA Act.
+&lt;sup>5 Sections 21-22 of the NZEA Act.

-6 Section 17AD(da) of the PGPA Rule.
+&lt;sup>6 Section 17AD(da) of the PGPA Rule.

-- 19. The responsible Minister may terminate the appointment of a board member (including the Chair) on grounds set out in the NZEA Act, which include: - misbehaviour a. - b. physical or mental incapacity - bankruptcy C. - absence from 2 consecutive meetings of the Board without an approved leave of absence d. - failure, without reasonable excuse, to comply with the duty to disclose interests (section 29 e. of the PGPA Act - further detail below), or - f. a majority of the Board members recommend that the responsible Minister terminate the appointment.
+- 19. The responsible Minister may terminate the appointment of a board member (including the Chair) on grounds set out in the NZEA Act, which include: - a. misbehaviour - b. physical or mental incapacity - c. bankruptcy - d. absence from 2 consecutive meetings of the Board without an approved leave of absence - e. failure, without reasonable excuse, to comply with the duty to disclose interests (section 29 of the PGPA Act further detail below), or - f. a majority of the Board members recommend that the responsible Minister terminate the appointment.